Shuvomoy/NCG-PEP-code/README.md

 ## Usage
 The code in this repository can be used to reproduce and verify the results from the work:

-> Nonlinear conjugate gradient methods: worst-case convergence rates and computer-assisted analyses
+> Shuvomoy Das Gupta, Robert M. Freund, Xu Andy Sun, Adrien Taylor, "Nonlinear conjugate gradient methods: worst-case convergence rates via computer-assisted analyses"

 The repository contains three folders  `Code_for_Pseudogradient_Gradient_Ratio`,  `Code_for_NCG_PEP`, and `Symbolic_Verifications`.
 The usage of the files in these folders is  as follows.